berryp/SublimeQSL/README.md

 4. Follow the instructions in the `Manual Installtion` section of the Package Control [installation instructions](http://wbond.net/sublime_packages/package_control/installation).

-5. Follow installation steps 2 and 3 above.
+5. Follow steps 2 and 3 of the `Installation` steps, in the previous section.

 Usage